MusicInfuser: Making Video Diffusion Listen and Dance: Experiments

 \subsection{Experimental Results}

 \paragraph{Music- and Text-Driven Dance Video Generation} Fig.~\ref{fig:teaser} showcases the model's ability to combine textual control with musical synchronization.
 The generated videos successfully incorporate scene contexts (restaurant kitchen, beach at sunset) and dancer attributes (wearing a leather jacket, chef's uniform) as specified in the prompts, while simultaneously aligning the choreographic style with the musical input.
-Fig.~\ref{fig:group} demonstrates that our model can generalize to generate group dance videos by simply modifying the prompt to reference multiple dancers.
+Figs.~\ref{fig:animal} and~\ref{fig:group} demonstrates that our model is capable of generating unseen subjects or rare settings.

-\paragraph{Music Responsiveness} In Fig.~\ref{fig:mm-diffusion}, we show how MusicInfuser generates dance videos, including the movement and outfit of the dancer, based on the music condition, while keeping the prompt fixed.
+\paragraph{Music Responsiveness} In Fig.~\ref{fig:speed}, we show how MusicInfuser generates dance videos, including the movement and outfit of the dancer, based on the music condition, while keeping the prompt fixed.
 Additionally, we demonstrate the model's responsiveness to musical features through experiments with tempo modification.
 By accelerating the music track by 1.25 times or decelerating it by 0.75 times, the generated dance movements appropriately adjust pace while maintaining similar choreographic style, as shown in Fig.~\ref{fig:speed}.
 Furthermore, acceleration and deceleration also result in changes in tone, which affect the dynamicity of the dance generated by our model.
 This shows that our model successfully captures the relationship between musical tempo and dance movement dynamicity, a critical aspect of dance-music synchronization.

-\paragraph{Generalization to In-the-Wild Music and Longer Videos} To evaluate generalization beyond the AIST music distribution, we test our model with music tracks generated by SUNO AI, which represent styles not represented in the training data.
-Fig.~\ref{fig:suno} shows successful generation for these unseen music categories, confirming the model's ability to map novel audio patterns to appropriate dance movements.
-Fig.~\ref{fig:longer} shows longer video generation results with the same setting but with twice as many frames as the videos we used for training.
-These experiments show flexible generalization of our method.
+\paragraph{Generalization to In-the-Wild Music and Longer Videos} To evaluate generalization beyond the AIST music distribution, we test our model with music tracks generated by SUNO AI.
+Fig.~\ref{fig:longer} shows successful generation for these unseen music categories, confirming the model's ability to map novel audio patterns to appropriate dance movements.
+In addition, Fig.~\ref{fig:longer} shows longer video generation results with the same setting but with multiple times as many frames as the videos we used for training, up to 9 seconds.

-\paragraph{Comparison with Prior Work} Fig.~\ref{fig:mm-diffusion} presents a side-by-side comparison with MM-Diffusion~\cite{ruan2023mm}.
-MusicInfuser produces more consistent human forms, fewer visual artifacts, and more fluid, realistic movements compared to both baselines.
-Notably, our method also demonstrates superior alignment between music beat patterns and dance movements, visible in the correspondence between spectrogram intensity and motion transitions.